tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

     A(V) = -sum(VP(i) for i in {v1,..,vn})

-Curent implementation uses a penalty factor of 1.125, so the initial priority for a newly added verifier is:
+Curent implementation uses a penalty factor of 0.125, so the initial priority for a newly added validator is:

     A(V) = -1.125 * P